Mille Lacs Indian Reservation: District I

 The Neyaashiing District (District I) serves the Band members living in the western two-thirds of the Misi-zaaga'iganiing and 30 mi service area from that portion of the reservation.
 In addition, any requested services outside of the pre-defined service districts are coordinated though this district.
 Its administrative center is located in Neyaashiing Community (Vineland, Minnesota), a Census-designated community located approximately 10 mi north of Onamia, Minnesota.

 District II

-Gaa-mitaawangaagamaag District (District II) serves the Band members living in the eastern one-third of the Misi-zaaga'iganiing Reservation, all of Gaa-mitaawangaagamaag Reservation, the Manoominikaan-zaaga'iganiing Community and the Minisinaakwaang Community and 30 mi service area from those locations.
+Gaa-mitaawangaagamaag District (District II) serves the Band members living in the eastern one-third of the Misi-zaaga'iganiing Reservation, all of Gaa-mitaawangaagamaag Reservation, the Chi-manoominikaang Community and the Minisinaakwaang Community and 30 mi service area from those locations.

 This district is further sub-divided into two sub-districts: Districts IIa and IIb.
 District IIa is associated with the Chi-minising Community (Isle, Minnesota).
 District IIb comprises the rest of District II.
 The Minisinaakwaang Community (East Lake, Minnesota) is located approximately 6 mi south of McGregor, MN.
 Minisinaakwaang Community houses the Mille Lacs Indian Reservation District II Community and Government Services Center, serving primarily District IIb.